candera/wcpad/ReadMe.txt

 * Try tracking corner points - what happens when corner is obscured?
 And then comes back?

 DONE:
+* Add check for convexity of quadrangles: sometimes "boomerangs" get tracked
+* Update tracking to follow quadrangles that have only three corners or sides visible
 * Try to repro crash that happened when I left the app running for a long time
 * Update test square to have vx & vx components:
 * Detect border via single-frame analysis of straight lines (doesn't quite work)